MichaelPatrickEllard/XCatalog/README.md

 - Create re-usable view controllers that can be used without modification on either iOS or OS X.
 - Create a very lightweight, durable solution.
 Use only native AppKit and UIKit classes identified by XKit typealiases.
 No subclassing or new classes.
 No swizzling or other changes to default behaviors.
 - For APIs that differ between UIKit and AppKit, create simple Swift extensions to provide a unified interface that both iOS and OS X can use.
-- Connect the each XKit view controller to both native iOS Storyboards and OS xibs.
+- Connect each XKit view controller to both native iOS Storyboards and OS xibs.
 - Maintain full access to all native AppKit and UIKit features.
 - Keep full native speed in compiled projects.
 - Use Apple's UICatalog sample project as a test / demonstration of what is and is not possible to do this way.